dqops/dqo/docs/integrations/azure-data-factory/index.md

 Set **Method** as **POST**.

-The **Body** of the request contain the filtering configuration that points DQOps which checks should be run.
+The **Body** of the request contains the filtering configuration that points to DQOps which checks should be run.

 The below example runs all profiling checks that are enabled (turned on) on the table "files.readouts" from the "azure-storage-parquet" connection.
 It also collects error samples on checks that fail.